 What is GED Testing Service?
 It's a joint venture between Pearson (a company that specializes in student testing) and the American Council on Education (ACE), which is a non-profit organization.
 The GED brand is owned by ACE.
 GED Testing Service administers the tests that, if passed, result in getting your GED certification.

 GED vs. High School Diploma: How Are They Different?

-In the U.S. and Canada, a GED credential is considered equivalent to a high school diploma.
-In both cases, it is used as proof that you have achieved a minimum level of knowledge and ability in subject areas like math, science, social studies, reading, and writing.
+A GED credential is considered equivalent to a high school diploma.
+Both are used as proof that you have achieved a minimum level of knowledge and ability in subject areas like math, science, social studies, reading, and writing.
 However, some important differences do exist: